 - While the dough is chilling, start the filling.
 Combine the apples with honey, allspice, lemon juice, bourbon, cinnamon, cloves, and corn starch.
 Stir and let it sit for a least 1 hour.

-- Remove the chilled pie pan from the refrigerator and pour in the apple mixture.
+- Add to a 9-inch pie pan and pour in the apple mixture.

-- Make an egg wash by mixing one egg with 2 tbsp of water.
-Arrange the cut-out leaves on top of the apples, use the egg wash as glue to keep each overlapping piece in place.
-Brush the remaining egg wash over the top of the pie and sprinkle with sugar.
-Bake at 425 for 20 minutes and then lower the temperature to 375 and bake for about 80 minutes more.
+- Make an egg wash by mixing one egg with 2 tbsp of water and brush over the top of the pie and sprinkle with sugar.
+Bake at 425 for 20 minutes and then lower the temperature to 375 and bake for about 60-80 minutes more.
 Bake until very golden brown.

 - Use cold or frozen butter.
 Cold butter helps create air pockets in the dough, which helps creates flakey layers.
 Room temp butter will thoroughly blend into the dough and not make those layers.

 - I use a food processor to make my pie crust pastry; bakers much debate this method.
 Pie crust pastry gets its magic from adding just enough water for it to hold together, and it's easier to tell how much water is needed by mixing it by hand.
 It also is easier not to over-mix the dough when it's done by hand.
 But it is also a lot more work.